-Next, dilute insecticidal soap with warm water, soak the whole plant in it for several seconds, and keep the root and the base in the soapy water for the next 30 minutes.
+Next, dilute insecticidal soap with warm water, soak the whole plant for the next 30 minutes.
 This kills any mealybug eggs and root mealybugs that may be in there.
 Then gently rinse the plant in running warm water.

-Repeated the above soaking process, this time with 1% hydrogen peroxide (and dilute with cold water if needed) for 15 minutes.
+Repeat the above soaking process.
+This time use 1% hydrogen peroxide diluted with cold water, and keep the plant in it for 15 minutes.
 This kills any plant pathogens including fungus, and will promote faster healing of any roots that were damaged.